hugobuddel/orange3/README.md

             python-qt4-dev libqt4-dev libcfitsio3 \
             liberfa1 libwcs4 cython libxtst6 \

-This version of Orange can read some astronomical dataformats and therefore requires astropy.
+This version of Orange can read some astronomical data formats and therefore requires astropy.
 Astropy and Python 3 can best be installed using anaconda.

     wget https://repo.continuum.io/miniconda/Miniconda3-latest-Linux-x86_64.sh -O miniconda.sh